gogins/csound-webserver-opcodes/README.md

 *i_webkit_handle* - The handle of a browser created by `webkit_create`.

-*S_window_title* - Yhe title to be displayed by the top-level browser window.
+*S_window_title* - The title to be displayed by the top-level browser window.

 *S_html* - A string containing valid HTML5 code, typically a multi-line string constant contained within the `{{` and `}}` delimiters.